hchencs/sec.hku.hk/content/_index.md

 +++
 +++

-Welcome to the [JC](https://www.hkjc.com/) STEM Lab of Intelligent Cybersecurity at the [University of Hong Kong](https://hku.hk).
-The lab is co-hosted by the [Musketeers Foundation Institute of Data Science](https://datascience.hku.hk) and [Department of Computer Science](https://www.cs.hku.hk).
+JC STEM Lab of Intelligent Cybersecurity, co-hosted by the [Institute of Data Science](https://datascience.hku.hk) and [Department of Computer Science](https://www.cs.hku.hk), was established in late 2024 with a generous donation from the [Hong Kong Jockey Club](https://www.hkjc.com/).

+Our mission is to conduct cutting-edge research in the interdisciplinary area between cybersecurity and machine learning.
+We endeavor to apply the latest methods and models in machine learning to security problems and to improve the security, privacy, and robustness of machine learning.

+## Join us

 We are recruiting brilliant graduate students, postdoctoral researchers, and research scientists who are passionate about exploring the frontier of cybersecurity and machine learning.
 Please send your CV to `chenho AT hku.hk`